safespring/web/content/blogg/2022-05-terraform-ansible.md

 Ansible inventories are lists of hosts, groups of hosts, and variables for those hosts and groups.
 Hosts and groups are used to tell Ansible where a certain desired state (task) is applicable.
-When working with static hosts in a data center, inventories are often also static textfiles which is maintained manually or semi-manually.
+When working with static hosts in a data center, inventories are often also static textfiles maintained manually or semi-manually.
 However, inventories can also be dynamic, i.e. provided by scripts.